gatsbyjs/gatsby/docs/tutorial/blog-netlify-cms-tutorial.md

 This tutorial will use [gatsby-personal-starter-blog](http://t.wang.sh/gatsby-personal-starter-blog), a Gatsby starter based on the very popular [gatsby-starter-blog](/starters/gatsbyjs/gatsby-starter-blog/).
 The differences are that `gatsby-personal-starter-blog` is configured to run the blog on a subdirectory `/blog`, and comes pre-installed with [Netlify CMS](https://www.netlifycms.org/), with VS Code highlighting for code blocks.

-## Let's walk through setting up a site in 4 Steps:
+## Walk through setting up a site in 4 steps:

 ### Step 1